lizhongzheng/lizhongzheng.github.io/_posts/2024-06-23-modal-decomposition.md

 ### Modal Decomposition: the Definition

-Obviously, for a given PMI function, there are many ways to write it into a sum of modes.
+Obviously, there are many ways to write a given PMI function into a sum of modes.
 We hope to have as few modes as possible.
 In some cases, we might even wish to compromise the precision of the sum and try to have a reasonable approximation of the given PMI with a sum of even fewer modes.
-That is, for a given finite $$k$$, we would like to solve the problem
+That is, for a given finite $$k$$, we would like to solve the problem.

 $$
 \min_{ (\sigma_i, f_i, g_i), i=1, \ldots, k} \, \left \Vert \mathrm{PMI} - \sum_{i=1}^k \sigma_i f_i\otimes g_i\right\Vert^2